aditya10avg/Image-Generator-GAN-/README.md

 - **Discriminator**: Takes both real images (from the FashionMNIST dataset) and fake images (from the generator) as input and classifies them as either real or fake.
 Its goal is to correctly identify whether the input image is real or generated.

 The **objective** of the generator is to generate images that are so realistic that the discriminator cannot distinguish them from real images, while the discriminator tries to improve its accuracy in identifying real vs. fake images.
-This creates a competition, which helps both networks improve.
+This creates competition, which helps both networks improve.

 ## Training